 Your front airbags are also dualthreshold airbags.
-Airbags with this feature have two deployment thresholds that depend on whether or not the occupant is wearing a seat belt.
+Airbags with this feature have two deployment thresholds that depend on whether sensors detect the occupant is wearing a seat belt or not.

 If the occupant's belt is not latched, the airbag will deploy at a slightly lower threshold, because the occupant would need extra protection.